UPDATED: 5:32 p.m. ET, Jan. 27, 2020 —

-According to the UndocuBlack Network, a nonprofit organization advocating for Black immigrants, the new rule would fall “in line with America’s racist history of preventing Black, Brown and Indigenous people from accessing resources and basic needs.”
+According to the UndocuBlack Network, a nonprofit organization advocating for Black immigrants, the new rule will fall “in line with America’s racist history of preventing Black, Brown and Indigenous people from accessing resources and basic needs.”

 Translated from legalese jargon, “public charge” is a “term used by U.S. immigration officials to refer to a person who is considered primarily dependent on the government for subsistence, as demonstrated by either receipt of public cash assistance for income maintenance or institutionalization for long-term care at government expense,” according to the National Immigration Law Center.
 “Where this consideration applies, an immigrant who is found to be ‘likely . . . to become a public charge’ may be denied admission to the U.S. or lawful permanent resident status.”)